Teaching the Alphabet with 10 Exciting Multi-Sensory Activity Ideas

 Multi-sensory activities engage more than one sense at a time and give kids more than one way to connect with what they are learning

-Why are Multi-Sensory Activities great for Learning Early Literacy Skills?
+Why are Multi-Sensory Activities Great for Learning Early Literacy Skills?

 Kids need to use auditory skills to develop phonological awareness and phonemic awareness.
 They need to use visual skills to learn phonics.
 So….multi-sensory activities are necessary to learn to read.
 But you can enhance learning by using more senses.
 When kids learn something with more than one sense, they will more likely remember the information.